nasa/fprime/docs/HowTo/develop-subtopologies.md

 You may notice that all three functions take in the argument `state`, which is a struct that is passed in when the subtopology is called. `TopologyState` is that struct, which can include any variables you would like a developer to be able to modify.
 This provides dynamic-ness to your subtopology.

+We're now going to interject information about `MySubtopologyDefs.hpp`, because it is more relevant to the current topic.

+## MySubtopologyDefs.hpp

 In our example, we may want to allow the user to customize the clock that runs the RNG component, from 1Hz to 2Hz or otherwise.
 Thus, our struct may look something like:

 ```cpp